-8.2.35 Global Block/Sector Lock (7Eh)
+8.2.49 Global Block/Sector Lock (7Eh)

 All Block/Sector Lock bits can be set to 1 by the Global Block/Sector Lock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "7Eh" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
-A Write Enable instruction must be executed before the device will accept the Global Block/Sector Lock Instruction (Status Register bit WEL= 1).

-Figure 56.
-Global Block Lock Instruction for SPI Mode
+Figure 58.
+Global Block Lock Instruction for SPI

-8.2.36 Global Block/Sector Unlock (98h)
+8.2.50 Global Block/Sector Unlock (98h)

 All Block/Sector Lock bits can be set to 0 by the Global Block/Sector Unlock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "98h" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
-A Write Enable instruction must be executed before the device will accept the Global Block/Sector Unlock Instruction (Status Register bit WEL= 1).

-Figure 57.
-Global Block Unlock Instruction for SPI Mode
+Figure 59.
+Global Block Unlock Instruction

-8.2.37 Enable Reset (66h) and Reset Device (99h)
+8.2.51 Enable Reset (66h) and Reset Device (99h)

-Because of the small package and the limitation on the number of pins, the W25Q128JV provide a software Reset instruction instead of a dedicated RESET pin.
-Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), and WrapBit setting (W6-W4).
+Because of the small package and the limitation on the number of pins, the W25Q256JV provide a software Reset instruction instead of a dedicated RESET pin.
+Once the Reset instruction is accepted, any on-going internal operations will be terminated and the device will return to its default power-on state and lose all the current volatile settings, such as Volatile Status Register bits, Write Enable Latch (WEL) status, Program/Erase Suspend status, Read parameter setting (P7-P0), Continuous Read Mode bit setting (M7-M0) and Wrap Bit setting (W6-W4).